gmeuli/caterpillar/docs/qmmanagement.rst

 .. image:: anim.gif

 The animated pictures shows one possible *eager* strategy to generate a reversible circuit (on the left) from an example DAG (on the right).
-The depicted strategy first computes the first output, then uncomputes all the nodes that are no more needed, then computes the second output and finally uncomputes the last remaining node.
+The depicted strategy first computes the first output, then uncomputes all the nodes that are no more needed in the output's cone, then computes the second output and finally uncomputes the last remaining node.

 Please refer to the paper :cite:`MS19` for further details on this subject.